 Your first reaction might be anger, yelling that she needs to stay in her room for the rest of the day because she’s done something bad.
 Or perhaps you take a few deep breaths before explaining to your child that she knows better and she needs to help you clean up the mess – you might even explain that as a punishment she won’t be able to watch her favorite TV show for two days.
 Then again, maybe you laugh off the whole thing, hurling a handful of flour at her, inciting a mini food fight.

 These various reactions are typical.
-In fact, most parenting discipline styles fall into three categories, according to psychologists: “authoritarian,” where kids are expected to follow parent-imposed rules, no questions asked; “authoritative,” where kids help develop rules and punishments for breaking them along with parents; and “permissive,” where kids are allowed to pretty much govern themselves.
+In fact, most parenting styles for discipline fall into three categories, according to psychologists: “authoritarian,” where kids are expected to follow parent-imposed rules, no questions asked; “authoritative,” where kids help develop rules and punishments for breaking them along with parents; and “permissive,” where kids are allowed to pretty much govern themselves.

 Depending on your parenting style, how you reinforce the rules around your house will differ.
 Here are the pros and cons of the three primary styles of discipline – and what they look like today.